 However, dieticians still advise that it’s beneficial to keep an eye on your calorie intake while following a keto diet; this is to prevent overeating.

 The keto diet is, of course, much more restrictive when it comes to what you can eat.
+Here is a list of foods you can eat on keto.
 You will have to give up foods such as potatoes, bread, and pasta and replace them with leafy greens and high-protein foods like meat, dairy, and eggs; you will also have to quit sugary snacks.

 You can learn more here about foods you should be eating on a keto diet.